Star Wars Galaxies Chronicles

 Fireworks

 This is a shot by Moosacca with his character during beta testing.
-He was once Mayor of Trinity City and has been through the hard times and glory days of his guild.
+He was once Mayor of Trinity City and has been through the hard times and glory days with his guild.
 Trinity would be the guild I would later join when I started to play World of Warcraft in 2005.

 an empire divided